 How much do you trim?

-How much do you need to trim largely depend on your end goal of the trim.
+How much you do need to trim largely depends on your end goal of the trim.

-What you are doing when pruning is essentially taking away your trees ability to feed itself through photosynthesis.
-This can be positive for the tree as it will spur on new growth, but prune too much and it can have the opposite effect.
+What you are doing when pruning is essentially taking away your tree’s ability to feed itself through photosynthesis.
+This can be positive for the tree as it will spur new growth, but pruning too much can have the opposite effect.

 How much does it cost to trim an Oak?

 The cost of trimming an oak varies depending on several factors.
 This includes;